natebarksdale/natebarksdale.github.io/src/content/blog/2010-03-15-even-better-than-the-real-thing.md

 description: An exploration of how modern techniques of reproduction, as seen in Cameron Moll's Colosseo project, transform the concept of authenticity in art.
 emoji: 🎨
 tags:
+  - ♻️ Repurposing
-  - ✒️ prints
+  - 📖 Articles
-  - 🏛️ architecture
+  - 🎨 Art
-  - 📜 nostalgia
+  - 🤔 Philosophy
 haiku: |
   Letters form a tale,
   Crafting time's precious echoes,